ocaml/omd/README.md

 - **1.0.0**: this release won't be/isn't compatible with previous versions.
   Hopefully it won't break too many things when it gets released.

+- **1.0.0.b**: rewrite parser of inline HTML to use the updated Omd.t

 - **1.0.0.a**: upgrade Omd.t for HTML representation

 - **0.9.7**: introduction of media:end + bug fixes